alphagov/paas-cf/README.md

 ## Optionally deploy datadog agent in dev environment

-If you want to deploy datadog agent in your dev environment, set DEPLOY_DATADOG_AGENT variable to true:
+If you want to deploy datadog agent in your dev environment, set ENABLE_DATADOG variable to true:

 ```
-DEPLOY_DATADOG_AGENT=true make dev pipelines
+ENABLE_DATADOG=true make dev pipelines
 ```

 ## Sharing your Bootstrap Concourse